leanprover-community/mathzoo/README.md

 1. *Minimal requirements*.
 Gems will be accepted without detailed code review.
 There are no requirements on proof style or formatting conventions.

 1. *Minimal maintainance*.
 Gems need not be kept up-to-date with mathlib.
-Instead, every file must begin with a comment `-- #mathlib YYYY-MM-DD <commit>` indicating the last known commit against which the file will build.
+Files that no longer build must begin with a comment `-- #mathlib YYYY-MM-DD <commit>` indicating the last known commit against which the file builds.

 1. *Dataset friendliness*.
 We strongly encourage the inclusion of metadata that will make gems more useful as training data for both mathematical problem solving (e.g. [The IMO Grand Challenge](https://imo-grand-challenge.github.io/)) and auto-formalization.